 The Reed Art Gallery has showcased a wide range of art–by nationally and regionally known artists, by students, by the local arts community, and from the University’s art collections–since its opening in 1992.
 In recent years, the Reed has had the privilege of collaborating with Canon USA’s Explorer of Light Program to bring nationally known artists Joyce Tenneson and John Paul Caponigro to the area.
 It also has the distinction of being one of only three University galleries in Maine to receive a gift of Andy Warhol prints and photographs from the Andy Warhol Photographic Legacy Program.
 The gallery also fulfills an important role in the community arts scene, participating each month in the Presque Isle First Friday Art Walk.
 The Reed Gallery, housed for many years in the Campus Center, moved to its new home in the Center for Innovative Learning (formerly known as the Library) in Fall 2015.
 You can learn about the new 2,000-square-foot space and its Rededication in this story.

-Recent exhibitions connected to campus and community
+Exhibitions connected to campus and community

 The Man Behind the Owls